Your dog is a good boy, but that's not necessarily because of its breed

 Dog owners were a big help in the study

-To create a data set, the researchers set up a website called Darwin's Ark that allows dog owners to upload data about their dogs and answer questions, both about physical traits — how tall it is, how long its fur is — and about their dogs' behavior: Do they shake toys?
+To create their data set, the researchers set up a website called Darwin's Ark that allows dog owners to upload data about their dogs and answer questions, both about physical traits — how tall their dog is, how long its fur is — and about their dogs' behavior: Do they shake toys?
 Do they avoid getting wet?
 Do they howl?

-The paper's reliance on owner surveys is both good and bad, said MacLean of the University of Arizona.
+The study's reliance on owner surveys is both good and bad, says MacLean of the University of Arizona.

-On one hand, owner surveys allow for massive sample sizes — well over 18,000 survey responses in this case — but the information gathered from surveys is almost always less reliable than results from a laboratory environment, he said.
+On the one hand, owner surveys allow for massive sample sizes — well over 18,000 survey responses in this case — but on the other, the information gathered from surveys is almost always less reliable than results from a laboratory environment, he says.

-Researchers said they hoped the paper could help aspiring dog owners to shift their mindsets about how to choose a dog.
+The researchers say they hope the paper can help aspiring dog owners shift their mindsets about how to choose a dog.

-"I don't think think that we should really be deciding that breeds are the things that will tell us whether we will be happy with a dog, or whether a dog will be happy with us," said Marjie Alonso, another of the study's authors and executive director of the IAABC Foundation, an animal training organization.
+"I don't think that we should really be deciding that breeds are the things that will tell us whether we will be happy with a dog or whether a dog will be happy with us," says Marjie Alonso, another of the study's authors and executive director of the IAABC Foundation, an animal training organization.

-Instead, she suggested that potential owners make a list of what they'd like to do with a dog, then try to find a dog that meets those needs.
+Instead, she suggests that potential owners make a list of what they'd like to do with a dog and then try to find a dog that meets those needs.

 "We do have to accept that our dogs are individuals.
-Each dog is a study of one," she said.
+Each dog is a study of one," she says.
 "We want to accept our dogs for who they are."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.